Mary Eberstadt: Education and personal life

-Eberstadt grew up in rural upstate New York.
-She graduated magna cum laude in 1983 from Cornell University, where she was a four-year Telluride Scholar.
+Eberstadt grew up in rural Upstate New York.
+Her maternal grandfather was boxing legend Steve Hamas, one-time leading contender for the world heavyweight crown and a famous American football player.
+She graduated magna cum laude in 1983 from Cornell University with a double major in Philosophy and Government, where she was a four-year Telluride Scholar.
+She holds honorary doctorates from Seton Hall University (2014) and Magdalen College (2023).

 Eberstadt is married to author and demographer Nicholas Eberstadt.
+They reside in Washington D.C. and have four children.

 Professional career

 Eberstadt has written for a wide variety of magazines and newspapers.
 New York Times columnist David Brooks has twice awarded Eberstadt's writing a "Sidney," his annual award for best essay writing of the year.
 Columnist George Will has called Eberstadt "intimidatingly intelligent," and author George Weigel has called her "our premier analyst of American cultural foibles and follies, with a keen eye for oddities that illuminate just how strange the country's moral culture has become."